gedaipek/TechHive_Global_Project/README.md

 # Insights Deep Dive
 ### Sales Trends and Growth Rates:

 * The company's sales peak in December 2020 with 4,005 total orders and $1,246,007 monthly revenue.
 This corresponds with the boom in economy-wide spending due to pandemic changing customer behavior.
-The company's sales peak in December 2020 with 4,005 total orders and $1,246,007 monthly revenue.
-This corresponds with the boom in economy-wide spending due to pandemic changing customer behavior.

 * Starting from in April 2021, revenue declined on a year over year basis for 21 consecutive months.
 In October 2022, revenue hit a company lifetime low, with $178K, and 72% year over year decline.
 In the following months revenue recovered slightly, following spesific holiday seasonality patterns.

 * Despite the downward trend in 2022, the company's overall performance exceeds 2019 pre-pandemic level baseline in all three key indicator performance indicators.
-This is primarily due to the stronger 1Q22, which recorded revenue and order count well above the same period in 2020, up 37% and 23% respectively.
+This is primarily due to the stronger 1Q22, which recorded revenue and order volume well above the same period in 2020, up 37% and 23% respectively.

-* Average order value increased only once in September 2022, this can be attributed to an increased share of high-cost laptop orders.
+* Average order value recorded a single increase in September 2022, which can be associated with an increased share of order volume toward premium products such as high-cost laptops.

 ![image](https://github.com/user-attachments/assets/89cead48-0e5f-4baf-92f5-9a373c187a4a)